MaorGornic/MaorGornic/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/maor-gornic-00b6b119a/)
 ### Hey there 👋

-I’m Maor, a third year student at the University of Toronto specializing in Computer Science.
+I’m Maor, a fourth year student at the University of Toronto specializing in Computer Science.
 I've been learning to code for over 8 years, and had the chance to work with various different technologies.
 I am passionate about learning, exploring new projects, cultures, and frameworks.

 ## 💼 Skills